 In Study 1, we do not provide calculated life expectancy estimates for participants considering when to claim SS retirement benefits.
 Participants either make the claiming decision without considering this key piece of information or with their own self-generated estimates, which are often unreliable.
 In Study 2, we ask participants to complete Ungar and Foster's (n.d.) short-form life expectancy calculator prior to the claiming decision.
-In three conditions, we provide participants with their calculated life expectancy estimates and encourage them to use this information when considering the age at which they prefer to claim benefits.
+In three conditions, we provide participants with their calculated life expectancy estimate and encourage them to use this information when considering the age at which they prefer to claim benefits.
+To explore how this information affects the claiming decision, we compare a control condition, a default condition, a calculated estimate condition, and two checklist plus calculated estimate conditions.